gilbertchen/duplicacy/GUIDE.md

    -delete                  delete files not in the snapshot -stats                   show statistics during and after restore -threads <n>             number of downloading threads -limit-rate <kB/s>       the maximum download rate (in kilobytes/sec) -storage <storage name>  restore from the specified storage instead of the default one
 ```

 The *restore* command restores the repository to a previous revision.
-By default the restore procedure will treat
-files that have the same sizes and timestamps as those in the snapshot as unchanged files, but with the -hash option, every file will be fully scanned to make sure they are in fact unchanged.
+By default the restore procedure will treat files that have the same sizes and timestamps as those in the snapshot as unchanged files, but with the -hash option, every file will be fully scanned to make sure they are in fact unchanged.

-By default the restore procedure will not overwriting existing files, unless the -overwrite option is specified.
+By default the restore procedure will not overwriting existing files, unless the `-overwrite` option is specified.

-The -delete option indicates that files not in the snapshot will be removed.
+The `-delete` option indicates that files not in the snapshot will be removed.

-If the -stats option is specified, statistical information such as transfer speed, number of chunks will be displayed
-throughout the restore procedure.
+If the `-stats` option is specified, statistical information such as transfer speed, and number of chunks will be displayed throughout the restore procedure.

-The -threads option can be used to specify more than one thread to download chunks.
+The `-threads` option can be used to specify more than one thread to download chunks.

-The -limit-rate option sets a cape on the maximum upload rate.
+The `-limit-rate` option sets a cap on the maximum upload rate.

 When the repository can have multiple storages (added by the *add* command), you can select the storage to restore from by specifying the storage name.

-Unlike the *backup* procedure that reading the include/exclude patterns from a file, the *restore* procedure reads them
-from the command line.
-If the patterns can cause confusion to the command line argument parser, -- should be prepended to
+Unlike the *backup* procedure that reading the include/exclude patterns from a file, the *restore* procedure reads them from the command line.
+If the patterns can cause confusion to the command line argument parser, -- should be prepended to the patterns.
-the patterns.
 Please refer to the [Include/Exclude Patterns](https://github.com/gilbertchen/duplicacy-beta/blob/master/GUIDE.md#includeexclude-patterns) section for how to specify patterns.

 #### List